openjs-foundation/cross-project-council/proposals/stage-0/code-of-conduct/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 addition, projects joining the foundation are required to adopt this code of conduct within 3 months of joining the foundation.

-The foundation has chosen to require a common Code of Conduct to maximize its effectiveness at supporting projects, in their efforts to apply the Code of Conduct, as well as an effective escalation process.
+The foundation has chosen to require a common Code of Conduct.
+This will allow a common escalation process, and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.

 ## Enforcement